Making a Will

-If you are older than 16, you can make a will stating who you want your property to go to when you die.
+If you're older than 16, you can make a will stating who you want your property to go to when you die.
 For your will to be valid it needs to be made in the proper way.
-You also need to be mentally competent; this means that you must be able to understand the consequences of creating a will, must be in a reasonable state of mind and remember what you own.
+You also need to be mentally competent; this means that you must be able to understand the consequences of creating a will, you must be in a reasonable state of mind and remember what you own.
 For your will to be valid it needs to be drawn up correctly.

 In your will you can:

 An executor is the person who will make sure that your property is divided according to your wishes, as set out in your will.
 The executor also settles your outstanding debts.
 If you don't choose an executor, the court will appoint someone to be the executor; this is usually a family member.

 You can get a lawyer to help you to draw up a will or you can get an easy-to-complete will form from a stationary shop.

 Need help drafting a will?
 Get tips and legal guidance on how to make a start.

 It’s important to amend your existing will within 3 months of your divorce unless you want your former spouse to inherit.
 If you don’t change your will after your divorce, your former spouse will inherit according to your existing will.

 Note: this isn’t a binding legal document, but it explains why you put something in the will.

 Make sure that you store all documents in a safe place like a bank or a secure safe at your house.